Stroke rehabilitation: What to expect as you recover

 Stroke rehabilitation is an important part of recovery after stroke.
 Find out what's involved in stroke rehabilitation.By Mayo Clinic Staff

 The goal of stroke rehabilitation is to help you relearn skills you lost when a stroke affected part of your brain.
 Stroke rehabilitation can help you regain independence and improve your quality of life.

 The severity of stroke complications and each person's ability to recover vary widely.
 Researchers have found that people who participate in a focused stroke rehabilitation program perform better than most people who don't have stroke rehabilitation.

 What's involved in stroke rehabilitation?

-Technology-assisted physical activities:
+Technology-assisted physical activities might include:

-Cognitive and emotional activities:
+Cognitive and emotional activities might include: